All Articles

 What is Car Tax?

-In the United Kingdom, Vehicle Excise Duty (VED), commonly known as car tax or road tax, is a mandatory annual tax for most vehicles used or parked on public roads.
-The amount payable is determined by factors such as the vehicle’s registration date, CO₂ emissions, fuel type, and list price.
-You can find these details on your V5C document (Vehicle Log Book)
+In the UK, Vehicle Excise Duty (VED), also known as road tax, is a legal requirement for most vehicles driven or parked on public roads.
+The cost depends on factors like CO₂ emissions, registration date, fuel type, and vehicle list price.

 When you live with mobility disabilities you often have no choice but to drive to places, like me, I am sure many of us would swap our disability to not get these benefits and be able to walk in a heartbeat.
 However, the reality is that we do have these challenges and the government put schemes like this in place to help make life a little easier for us.
 For disabled people, the cost of Vehicle Excise Duty (VED) or Car Tax can be reduced or completely waived if certain conditions are met.

-- Full Exemption: You pay no car tax at all.
+- Full road tax exemption: You pay no car tax at all.

-- 50% Discount: You pay half the usual car tax rate.
+- 50% car tax reduction: You pay half of the normal amount.

-Who Qualifies for a Car Tax Discount or Exemption?
+Who Qualifies for a Road Tax Exemption or Reduction?

-To be eligible, the vehicle must be registered in the name of the disabled person or someone who uses it for their benefit (such as a carer).
-You’ll also need to meet at least one of the following criteria:
+To be eligible for a road tax exemption, the vehicle must be registered in the name of the disabled person or someone using it for their benefit.

 Full Exemption: You may qualify for free car tax if you receive: